TatianaShavrina/blog/_posts/2018-08-30-spellcheck.md

 ### 5. Machine Learning for spelling

-"See you in five minuets" - this type of errors, when a spelling error leads to appearance of another normal word, is called Real-Word Error.
+"See you in five minuets" - this type of errors, when a spelling error leads to an appearance of another normal word, is called Real-Word Error.
-Real-word errors (RWE) are harder to find, as you cannot spot them with a dictionary lookup, but the most common approach to find them is context-based.
+Real-word errors (RWE) are harder to find, as you cannot spot them with a dictionary lookup, but the most common approach to finding them is context-based.

-I will not recommend this type of algorithm for spellcheckers with real-time speed limits, as reachecking every word in a sentence and deciding whether the context is typycal for it or not, is not a fast way to check the spelling.
+I will not recommend this type of algorithm for spellcheckers with real-time speed limits, as rechecking every word in a sentence and deciding whether the context is typical for it or not, is not a fast way to check the spelling.

-Yet sometimes RWE are about 15% of all the errors, and in this case you  should deal with them some way.
-Most successful model dealing with RWEs is described in [4] - there you can find pseudocode based on word ngrams as a context.
-Other way to find RWEs is noisy channel model, which is not considered a xlassic approach anymore, yet can be effective in this kind of error detection.
+Yet sometimes RWE are about 15% of all the errors, and in this case, you  should deal with them some way.
+Most successful model for dealing with RWEs is described in [4] - there you can find pseudocode based on word ngrams as a context.
+Another way to find RWEs is the  noisy channel model, which is not considered a classic approach anymore, yet can be effective in this kind of error detection.

 Implementations: